ibourgeois/dotfiles/README.md

 ## Usage

-Once installed, you have access to a new alias `update` you can run in your terminal anytime you want to update your dotfiles and the applications that you manage with your new `upgrade.sh` script!
+Once installed, you have access to a new alias `update` you can run in your terminal anytime you want to update your dotfiles and the applications that you manage with your new `update.sh` script!

-If you want to add a new application, search for the proper command on the [Homebrew site](https://formulae.brew.sh/), and edit the `upgrade.sh` script to include your new app.
-Then open your terminal and run the `upgrade` command!
+If you want to add a new application, search for the proper command on the [Homebrew site](https://formulae.brew.sh/), and edit the `update.sh` script to include your new app.
+Then open your terminal and run the `update` command!

 ## Warning